 Do you ever feel like the events of your life are controlling you, instead of the other way around?
 Even with a solid plan, there are times that it feels you are getting no traction and getting nowhere.
 There was someone in history who made a statement to that effect.
-He faced a number of failures, which included losing his job, failing in business ventures, lost his sweetheart, and his mental health.
+He faced a number of failures, which included losing his job, failing in business ventures, losing his sweetheart, and his mental health.
 It is no wonder he wrote in a letter to a friend, “I claim not to have controlled events, but confess plainly that events have controlled me.”

 Oh, by the way, he was also one of the most highly respected and cherished presidents of all time, Abraham Lincoln.
 In fact, a recent survey rated him as the “greatest president.”
 (Washington came as a close second.)
 Events might have controlled Lincoln time and again, but he persisted, and his persistence and fortitude made all the difference.